 Summer Damage Defence

-To help protect your hair from the sun, apply a conditioning hair mask containing an SPF, and/or wear a hat.
+- To help protect your hair from the sun, sea and salt water, apply a conditioning hair mask containing SPF, or wear a hat.
 Be sure to add extra product to the ends of your hair, especially if it is below shoulder length.
-Your ends are more prone to damage simply because they are older and more weathered.
+Your ends are more prone to damage simply because they’re older and have been weathered by previous summers.

-Salt and chlorinated water can dry out your hair.
-To prevent damage when swimming in the sea or pool, wear a protective conditioning mask.
-Reapply it afterwards, just like you would with sunscreen.
+- Salt and chlorinated water can discolour and dry your hair.
+To prevent damage to your hair when swimming in the sea or pool, wear a protective conditioning mask and reapply afterwards, just like you would with sunscreen.

-To keep your hair hydrated, elastic and shiny during the hotter, sunnier months, use an intensive pre-shampoo conditioning treatment, such as our Elasticizer, at least once a week.
-Work the mixture into your hair with your fingertips, leave for at least 10 minutes, and then wash off.
+To keep your hair hydrated, elastic and shiny during the summer, use an intensive pre-shampoo conditioning treatment at least once a week.
+Work the mixture into your hair with your fingertips, leave for 10 minutes and then wash off.

-Guard against split ends by avoiding over-brushing.
-Sun, salt water, wind and chlorine can dry out your hair, making it susceptible to splitting and breaking.
-Brush gently, and preferably use a saw-cut comb to ease out tangles first.
+Guard against split ends by not over-brushing.
+Sun, salt water, wind and chlorine are enough to cope with; you don’t want to have twice the number of ends as well.
+Brush gently, and preferably use a saw-cut comb.

 Shampoo and Condition Daily

 Make sure to drink enough water in the summer.
-Your scalp, like the rest of your skin, can dehydrate and flake if you don’t replenish your liquids.
+Your scalp, just like your skin, can dehydrate if you don’t replenish your liquids.

 If you're suffering from sun damaged hair, our clinics based in London and New York specilaise in hair and scalp treatments.